 We made this recipe without a trip to the store, so we used 2 percent milk for the milk and cream portions.
 It yielded a slightly less decadent clafoutis, but was still delicious.
 And a little less rich for those counting calories.

 This recipe, from chezbonnefemme, uses a spiked whipped cream.
 We used plain.

 This recipe serves about 6.
+You can make this in 4-6 ramekins as well.
+Some of our photos show that format.
 The leftovers make a delicious breakfast, but it's not likely you'll find out.
 Our pan was scraped clean!